SeaGL/seagl.github.io/style_guide.md

 ## Color Usage {#ColorUsage}

-The color usage must respect others elements rules, like the logo.
+The color usage must respect others elements' rules, like the logo.
 Mainly, the blue and white variations are used for backgrounds.

 The *White 2* color is used in digital material with focus on text, such as the website, for better reading.